thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 Although the idea of embedded databases is not new -- SQLite has been around since 2000! -- there have been numerous research breakthroughs in the last decade, making it possible for vendors to build fast, lightweight, and easy to use alternatives to established solutions like Postgres or MySQL, especially for the massive analytical and ML workloads we're seeing today.

-However, a lot of these enterprise solutions are designed for "big" data (whatever that terms means for your organization).
+However, a lot of these enterprise solutions are designed for "big" data (whatever that means for your organization).
 But there's a whole ocean of use cases *in between* single-CPU, in-memory analytics and large-scale, distributed analytics.
 It's in this middle ground where embedded databases shine ✨, because they're designed to be lightweight, easy to use, and are extremely performant for analytics, from small-scale (a few million) to large-scale (billion-size) datasets.

 The aim of this series is to first gain a birds-eye view of the embedded database landscape, and how their interplay with Apache Arrow ecosystem is allowing for greater flexibility in data modelling than was possible before.
 From an OLAP perspective, three particular vendors are really exciting: **DuckDB** in the relational world, **KùzuDB** for graphs, and **LanceDB** for vectors.